 If the employer or the person liable for employees' tax are not parties to the gain that gives rise to the employees' tax, the employee must advise them of the transaction and the amount of the gain.
-Should the employee fail to inform the employer the employee shall be guilty of an offence and liable on conviction to a fine not exceeding R 2000.
+Should the employee fail to inform the employer of the gain, the employee shall be guilty of an offence and liable to a fine not exceeding R 2 000.